neondatabase/serverless/DEPLOY.md

 1. Ensure port 443 is accessible on this machine.
 You might need to change firewall settings with your platform provider.

-2. Upgrade to Ubuntu 22.04 if on earlier version (Golang is too old on older releases):
+2. Upgrade to Ubuntu 22.04 if on an earlier version (golang is too old on older releases):

 ```bash
 sudo su  # do this all as root